- What’s A Booster

 When Should I Get My Booster?

 This depends on which shot(s) you’ve already gotten.

-If you are an adult who got Pfizer or Moderna the CDC recommends you wait six months after your second shot before getting your booster.
+If you are an adult and got the Moderna vaccine, you can get your booster five months after your second shot.

 If you got Johnson & Johnson, the CDC recommends you wait two months after your initial J&J shot before getting a booster.

 If you got Pfizer initially and are immunocompromised, the CDC recommends waiting at least four weeks (28 days) after your second dose before getting your third dose.

 If you got Moderna and are immunocompromised, the CDC recommends waiting at least four weeks (28 days) after your second dose before getting your third dose.